-Seventy-two percent of the riders were male, and twenty-three percent were female.
+Seventy-two percent of the riders were male, and 23% were female.
 The vast difference in rider gender may be due to different risk perceptions between the two genders but is hard to explain without further investigation.
-It is worth mentioning that the student population at Virginia Tech contains 57% male and 43% female students, which has a significantly smaller gap compared to the difference in rider gender.
+It is worth mentioning that the student population at VT contains 57% male and 43% female students, which has a significantly smaller gap compared to the difference in rider gender.

 Figure 12.
+Pie chart.
 Gender distribution among e-scooter riders.